-So the "Independant States" way of looking at things, underestimates the chance of critical key states all having errors in the same direction at the same time.
+So the "Independent States" way of looking at things, underestimates the chance of critical key states all having errors in the same direction at the same time.

-Woops.
-The probabalistic view on Election Graphs had the same issue.
-I had waved off the fact that Election Graphs was consistantly giving Biden 99%+ chances of winning to the fact it was a nowcast rather than a forecast, but it was getting close enough to the election to doubt that, especially in cases where the tipping point was dipping to levels low enough that it had been wrong in the last three election cycles, and still Biden's chances were super high.
+Whoops.
+The probabilistic view on Election Graphs had the same issue.
+I had waved off the fact that Election Graphs was consistently giving Biden 99%+ chances of winning to the fact it was a nowcast rather than a forecast, but it was getting close enough to the election to doubt that, especially in cases where the tipping point was dipping to levels low enough that it had been wrong in the last three election cycles, and still Biden's chances were super high.

-So clearly the probabalistic view I was showing at the very least was not OK to represent the full picture.
+So clearly the probabilistic view I was showing at the very least was not OK to represent the full picture.

 So I had to do something.